-Neider comes to TerraPower with more than 30 years of experience in nuclear engineering, project management and licensing.
-Previously, she worked as Senior Vice President of Back End Business Development and Sales at AREVA, Inc. Neider had responsibility for directing back end customer relations for AREVA in North America, developing an overall fuel and decommissioning strategy for the company, and pushing sales revenues for AREVA and AREVA subsidiary Transnuclear, Inc. to double their sales targets.
+Neider has more than 30 years of experience in nuclear engineering, project management and licensing.
+Previously, she worked as senior vice president of Back End Business Development and Sales at AREVA, Inc. Neider had responsibility for directing back end customer relations for AREVA in North America, developing an overall fuel and decommissioning strategy for the company, and pushing sales revenues for AREVA and AREVA subsidiary Transnuclear, Inc. to double their sales targets.

-For four years prior, Neider served as President and CEO of AREVA Federal Services.
-She established the overall strategy for AREVA Federal Services.
-In this role, she held board positions on major Department of Energy project teams, including the MOX Fuel Fabrication Facility, Hanford Tank Operations, Yucca Mountain, Savannah River Remediation and Waste Isolation Pilot Plant.
+For four years prior, Neider served as president and CEO of AREVA Federal Services where she established its overall strategy.
+In this role, she held board positions on major Department of Energy project teams, including the MOX Fuel Fabrication Facility, Hanford Tank Operations, Savannah River Remediation and Waste Isolation Pilot Plant.
 Neider’s many accomplishments include developing a new product line in support of AREVA’s Reactors, Services and Fuels group, and expanding the company’s mission to include sales to Canada and Saudi Arabia.

-Neider holds a Bachelor of Science and a master’s degree in mechanical engineering, both from the Massachusetts Institute of Technology.
+Neider holds bachelor’s and master’s degrees in mechanical engineering from the Massachusetts Institute of Technology.
 She also earned an MBA in finance and international business from New York University.